mechatama/bigcommerce-api-docs/resources/countries.md

 GET countries from a store

 #### Request
 These fields can be used to filter the query.
-By default, without any filters, the GET request returns all the countries.
+By default, without any filters, the GET request returns the first 50 countries.

 <table class="table table-bordered ">
   <thead>